vertigobr/vkpr-old/docs/stacks.md

 #### Implementation

-By default the **NGINX Ingress Controller** is enable in *VKPR* installation.
-An example of configuration:
+By default the **NGINX Ingress Controller** is enabled in *VKPR* installation.
+An example of configuration :

 ```yaml
 nginx-ingress: